duckietown/duckietown-manual/src/10-setup/setup-devcontainer.md

     .\Downloads\mkcert-v1.4.4-windows-amd64.exe --install
     ```

-3. Select `Yes` in the prompt
+3. Select `Yes` in the prompt.
-4. In the Ubuntu terminal, open the `~/.bashrc` file with a text editor, e.g., by running `nano ~/.bashrc` and append the following lines at the end of the file:
+4. In the Ubuntu terminal, open the `~/.bashrc` file with a text editor, e.g., by running `nano ~/.bashrc`, and append the following lines at the end of the file:

     ```bash
     WINUSER=$(powershell.exe '$env:USERNAME' | tr -d '\r')